geshan/geshan.github.com/posts/2025-02-02-what-is-ollama.md

 Similarly in part 3, you will learn about [Ollama APIs](/blog/2025/02/ollama-api/), which are used by the CLI and can be used by other systems to interact with the LLMs mainly for generating responses out of an open LLM.

+In part 4, you will learn how to run [Ollama with Docker Compose](/blog/2025/02/ollama-docker-compose/).
+Docker is a popular containerization tool that allows you to run applications in a container.
+You will also add Open WebUI to have a web interface on top of LLMs running on Ollama.

 ## Ollama features

 Below are some important features of Ollama: